 How Australia's Economy Became Addicted to China

 Lately, Australia is getting increasingly assertive towards Beijing, including pushing for an investigation into the origins of COVID in China.
-China responded with trade sanctions on almost every sector of the Australian economy, from barley to beef and coal to lobsters, as well as threatening to decrease the flow of Chinese students to Australian universities.
+China responded with trade sanctions on many sectors of the Australian economy, from barley to beef and coal to lobsters, as well as threatening to decrease the flow of Chinese students to Australian universities.
 It even had the gall to hand Australia a list of 14 grievances – which is effectively a list of things Canberra should refrain from doing to get back in Beijing’s good books.
 The list is nothing short of an ultimatum demanding that Australia align with China’s interests: accept Huawei’s 5G infrastructure, give up on legislating against Beijing’s influence, and shut up about China’s human rights violations and incursions in the South China Sea.
 As a final gesture of scorn, rather than keeping it within diplomatic channels, the list was leaked to the media.

 What makes China feel it can get away with this?
 The answer is that Australia has allowed its economy to become dangerously dependent on China.
 No country would like a trade war with China, but Australia fears it more than most.
 In 2019 the share of Australian exports to China rose to 40%.
 China is by far the biggest customer of many of Australia’s key industries, including iron ore, coal, and tertiary education.
 Other important sectors like food and wine are also reliant on the Chinese market.

 So how did Australia end up in this situation?